 Founded and operated this firm focused on commercial restroom hygiene and led a team in all aspects of sales, installation, customer retention and upsells, and daily operations.

-Achieved a doubling of sales with the addition of a 50% increase in new sites that contributed $100K in yearly recurring revenue.
+Achieved a doubling of sales with the addition of a 50% increase in new sites that contributed $100K in annual recurring revenue.

 Attained a high level of customer satisfaction for 100 sites in the Puget Sound area, with attainment of 100% customer retention.